wtfutil/wtf/_site/content/posts/modules/opsgenie.md

 ### Attributes

+`displayEmpty` <br />
+Whether schedules with no assigned person on-call should be displayed. <br />
+Values:  `true`, `false`.

 `enabled` <br />
-Determines whether or not this module is executed and if its data displayed onscreen. <br />
+Whether or not this module is executed and if its data displayed onscreen. <br />
 Values: `true`, `false`.

 `position` <br />
-Defines where in the grid this module's widget will be displayed. <br />
+Where in the grid this module's widget will be displayed. <br />

 `refreshInterval` <br />
 How often, in seconds, this module will update its data. <br />